Top 50 Best Stamped Concrete Patio Ideas – Outdoor Space Designs

 - Another great advantage of stamped concrete is its durability.
 It won’t break or crack when exposed to the elements.
 After a decade of use, your stamped concrete will look as good as the day you had it installed.

 - Your concrete floor may develop ridges due to faulty stamping.
-This frequently happens when the installer need to use two stamps or should adjust the stamp to suit a larger patio.
-The distracting imperfections will show-up in between the stamped spaces ruining the entire design in the process.
+This frequently happens when the installer needs to use two stamps or should adjust the stamp to suit a larger patio.
+The distracting imperfections will show up in between the stamped spaces ruining the entire design in the process.

 - Another con associated with stamped concrete is known as efflorescence.
 This takes place when the concrete comes across water and crystallized deposits form on the concrete’s surface.
 This is usually an issue when water is in contact with the concrete before it has finished drying or curing.

 Though the effects may not be detectable for a few weeks or months, you may notice crystals appearing as soon as a few days.
 Efflorescence takes place when the sealant applied to protect the concrete from moisture wears off.
 In addition, moisture from ice, snow, or rain can creep into the concrete itself, with crystals forming as a result.
 The best way to avoid the issue is to make sure your stamped concrete is sealed properly.

 Stamped concrete is long-lasting if it is maintained properly. thereby requiring very little on your part.
 If you like the appearance of pavers or another substance but are on a tight budget, you will find stamped concrete ideal as a low-cost option.